Enable Javascript

 Analyze Closely

 The sooner you accept the migration to Python 3, the better you will be able to implement the actual process.
 Start by analyzing your application and finding the smallest areas that have their dependencies on Python 2.
-Once you identify these, find compatible solutions to Python 3 and start rebuilding your application inside out.
-One of the biggest myths is that Python 3 is not backward compatible.
-It wasn’t in its initial days, but now that the migration problem is much better understood by experts.
-And Python Software Foundation itself, migrating to Python 3 is easier than ever.
+Once you identify this, find compatible solutions for Python 3 and start rebuilding your application from the inside out.
+One of the biggest myths is that Python 3 is not backwards compatible.
+It was not in its early days, but now that the migration problem is better understood by experts.
+And the Python Software Foundation itself, migrating to Python 3 is easier than ever.

 Purchase Support from Third-Party Vendors

-In case you want to stick to Python 3 for a longer period.
-You can simply purchase the extended support from third-party vendors.
-For example, Active State is a third-party vendor that offers commercial support to enterprises and developers who want to continue using Python 2.
-Alternatively, users can also buy products that have Python 2 as part of their presence in another supported product.
+If you want to stick with Python 3 for a long time.
+You can only purchase extended support from a third-party vendor or Python Software Development Company.
+For example, Active State is a third-party vendor that provides business support to enterprises and developers who want to continue using Python 2.
+Alternatively, users can also purchase products that contain Python 2 as part of their presence in another supported product.

 Third-Party Runtimes